lilystraker/Ciphernator/README.md

     - Enter a 10-bit key and 8-bit ciphertext to decipher your code.

 - DH:
-  - Encryption:
+  - Enter a prime number, primitive root, and two private numbers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Program
 This program was made for a university assignment.
 The aim of the assignment was to implement both S-DES and DH ciphers in any programming language.
 I chose Python so that I could simultaneously learn how to host a website using Django to aid in hosting my personal projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>